 NorthSec 2021 Badge Writeup

-Solving all 10 flags + easter eggs within the NorthSec 2021 CTF badge
+Solving all 10 flags + easter eggs within the NorthSec 2021 CTF badge.

 To learn more about the badge itself and the development behind the scenes I would recommend watching this YouTube video.